 A foreigner may experience difficulty getting around via public transportation (i.e. jeepneys, buses, MRT/LRT).
 This may also pose safety risks for you, especially if you come off as conspicuous or can be perceived as an easy target for pickpockets or muggers.
 Taking cabs would be a good option, but be cautious of Filipino drivers who will take advantage of you and hike up the fares.
 Vehicles hailed through ride-sharing apps on smartphones are abundant, safe, and reliable.

 To escape the city and have a change in scenery, you may want to try going on a road trip up north to Baguio City or South to Tagaytay City.
 For longer trips or holidays, if you wish to visit and experience the different regional cultures, the most recommended method would be to go island hopping in the Visayas area.

 Kwintessential Language Translation Services

-If you’re conducting business in the Philippines you may need assistance with business translation or legal translation.
+If you’re conducting business in the Philippines you may need assistance with certified translation services or legal translation.
 Kwintessential are proud of our experienced team of Filipino translators who can help, we also have Spanish translators if necessary.
 Contact us for more information and quotes now.